duzailian/tf-a-tests/spm/README.txt

 This directory provides sample Secure Partitions:

+-Cactus is the main Secure Partition test payload run at S-EL1 on top of the S-EL2 reference firmware.

--Cactus is the main test Secure Partition run at S-EL1 on top of the S-EL2 firmware.
-It complies with the FF-A 1.0 specification and provides sample ABI calls for setup and discovery, direct request/response messages, and memory sharing interfaces.
+-Ivy is the main Secure Partition test payload run at S-EL0 on top of the S-EL2 reference firmware.

+Both Cactus and Ivy comply with the FF-A 1.1 specification and provide sample ABI calls for setup and discovery, direct request/response messages, and memory sharing interfaces.

--Cactus-MM is a sample partition complying with the MM communication interface (not related to FF-A).
+-Cactus-MM is the (legacy) S-EL0 test payload complying with the MM communication interface.
 It is run at S-EL0 on top of TF-A's SPM-MM implementation at EL3.

--Ivy and Quark are currently deprecated.